KDE/libksysguard/processcore/plugins/network/README.md

 ================================

 This plugin tries to track per-process network usage and feeds that back to ksysguard.
-Unfortunately, at the moment there is no unpriviledged API available for this information, so this plugin uses a small helper application to work around that.
+Unfortunately, at the moment there is no unprivileged API available for this information, so this plugin uses a small helper application to work around that.
 The helper uses libpcap to do packet capture.
 To do the packet capture it needs `cap_net_raw`, but nothing else.
 To ensure the helper has